eucalyptus/euca-monkey/README.md

 </code>

 ### Step 6.
-Check out the euca-monkey.php page on the Browser to ensure that httpd is running correctly.
+Check out **euca-monkey.php** page on a web-browser to ensure that httpd is running correctly.

-Ex.

 <code>
 http://192.168.51.84/euca-monkey.php
 </code>

-, where 192.168.51.84 is the IP of your Tester machine.
+  * where 192.168.51.84 is the IP of your Tester machine.

 If you cannot see the monkeys, check out your firewall setting and disable it: